-If you don’t know what graphics card you have off the top of your head, it isn’t always the most straightforward process to find it out.
+Finding out what graphics card you have isn’t always the most straightforward process.
 What’s more, not all graphics cards are easily identifiable from the exterior, so sometimes even digging into your computer isn’t the biggest help.
 Well then, what choices does that leave you with?

 There are a couple of different things you can do to identify your graphics card from outside your computer.
 After all, such things are ingrained into the software it uses.